mhannum72/mylunch/README.md

 todo
 ====

+* Steps:
+  1 Publish button
+  2 Following / followers list

+* If you are following no-one, you have to have a way to search and find the folks you want to follow.

 * I can't saturate a CPU on the server side .. this disturbs me, actually: seeing as I shouldn't ever be waiting on I/O (right?
 Right??), I should be able to consume a cpu by adding load.
 Instead what's happeneing is that I'm only using about 10% cpu no matter how much load I throw at it.

-* I'm reading that I can use something call 'commet requests' to update my webpage.
+* I'm reading that I can use something call 'comet requests' to update my webpage.
 It looks like this is just an outstanding ajax request: the server sends a response with information / instructions, and the client sends another request.